 Caring for the world is caring for your own self.

-Launched under the Shrimad Rajchandra Love and Care Programme, 'Environmental Care’ works towards environmental protection and sustainability by striving to increase awareness of the efficient use of natural resources, by supporting plantation growth, water conservation, use of recycled products, alternate energy resources and 'Eco friendly' paper.
+‘Environmental Care’ works towards environmental protection and sustainability by striving to increase awareness of the efficient use of natural resources, by supporting tree plantations, water conservation, use of recycled products, alternate energy resources and 'eco-friendly' products.

 Awareness Programme (REAP)